nomensa/jquery.hide-show/README.md

 Description: The class name applied to the button when the element is expanded

+### callbackClosed

+Type: `function`

+Description: Callback when the content is hidden

 ### callbackCreate

 Type: `function`

 Description: Callback when the plugin is created

+### callbackOpened

+Type: `function`

+Description: Callback when the content is shown

 ### callbackDestroy

 Type: `function`

 Description: Callback when the plugin is destroyed
 ### closeOnClick

 Type: `boolean`